evmcnb/quartz/content/Full/Newborn infant physical examination.md

 - Missing digits

 ##### Femoral pulses
 Palpate and compare femoral pulses - if possible.
+Weak/absent: **coarctation of the aorta**

 ##### Tone & movement